 What makes Metromile unique is that instead of believing you get what you pay for, we believe you pay for what you get.
 In other words, you pay based on your mileage and how much you actually drive.
 Instead of a blanket flat-rate amount that doesn’t take your mileage into account, we believe that if you end up driving less, then you should end up paying less, too.

 To get the most accurate and affordable quote with Metromile, you can download our app for free.
 After that, with our Ride Along™ feature, you’ll score the most accurate quote based on how much you really drive.

 The way it works is you drive as you normally would for 17 days and get your free personalized auto insurance quote.
-Using our trial (you’ll need to keep your current insurance provider before you switch to Metromile), you get not only an accurate car insurance quote but you could also earn up to an extra 15% to 40% off your initial quote in select states as a bonus for safe driving.
+Using our trial (you’ll need to keep your current insurance provider before you switch to Metromile), you get not only an accurate car insurance quote but you could also earn up to an extra 15% off your initial quote in select states as a bonus for safe driving.